jorgelzpz/jorgelzpz.github.com/about/index.md

 href="{{ site.github }}">GitHub account</a>, where you will find some of my work on Free Software.

-I have been using GNU/Linux systems for a long time, and I love fiddling with other *nix flavours as well. `zsh` and `vim` are my main working tools.
-PHP is generally my language of choice for web backends.
+I have been using GNU/Linux systems for a long time, and I love fiddling with other *nix flavours as well. `zsh` and `vim` are my CLI working tools. bash and Python are my go-to scripting languages, and PHP is generally my language of choice for web backends.

 <a name="contact"></a>
 You can contact me at <a href="mailto:{{ site.email }}">{{ site.email }}</a>.

 You can also find me at twitter: <a href="https://twitter.com/jorgelzpz/">@jorgelzpz</a>.

-I'm available for consulting, so feel free to contact me and tell me your needs.
-I have worked with a variety of systems, so my skill set covers a wide range of technologies, and I'm willing to learn new things every day.